taurus-org/taurus/doc/source/users/ui/taurusgui.rst

-.. tip:: If you want to backup your current perspectives, or you want to use some perspectives you created in one computer in another computer (or another user of the same computer) you can do so by using the `File->Export Settings` option.
-Similarly, use the `File->Import Settings` option to update the application perspectives with those contained in the imported file.
+.. tip:: If you want to backup your current perspectives, or you want to use some perspectives you created in one computer in another computer (or another user of the same computer) you can do so by using the `File->Export Settings ...` option.
+Similarly, use the `File->Import Settings ...` option to update the application perspectives with those contained in the imported file.

 .. _synopticpanels: